SAP-samples/teched2022-AD160/exercises/7_TestingEndToEndScenario/README.md

 5. After uploading the invoice, click on **Submit** button.<br><br>
 ![](images/Submit%20.png)

-6. If the invoice is submitted succesfully, you should recieve a success toast message.<br><br>
+6. If the invoice is submitted successfully, you should receive a success toast message.<br><br>
 ![](images/Successs%20s.png)